5 Physical ways to feel good

 Each feeds the other and maintains or strengthens the mood.
 This means you need to change each of them to ensure your mood change lasts.

 Many of us, who believe in being positive, attempt to shake off a negative mood begin by changing our thoughts.
 We imagine positive things and encurage oursel ves through self talk: Come on think positively, cheer up, calm down, you can beat this, look on the bright side, that sort of thing.

-But if it’s a strong negative mood or if it has ‘taken root’ over hours or days this kind positive thinking isn’t going to have much impact – the physiology of the mood is too powerful.
+But if it’s a fairly strong negative mood or if it has ‘taken root’ over hours or days then this positive thinking isn’t going to have much impact – the physiology of the mood is too powerful.